 The quickest and easiest way to register to vote is online on the GOV.UK website.

 You need to be on the electoral register to vote in elections and referendums.
-You may register to vote online, registering takes around 5 minutes and you will need your National Insurance number (if you have one).
+You can register to vote online, registering takes around 5 minutes and you will need your National Insurance number (if you have one).

 You can also register by post using the voter registration forms available from the GOV.UK website.